AdiVM/DLC-Classifier/readme.md

 ### Notebooks
 - **DLC_Compatible_File_Creation.ipynb**
   Creates DLC-compatible CSV files from preprocessed video data and zone annotations.
+The commented out steps in this notebook are also where the DLC project is created.

 - **DLC_Evaluation.ipynb**
   Evaluates a trained DLC model on a held-out evaluation set, visualizing predictions and confidence.